-Learn how you can spend one day in Rothenburg ob der Tauber, on the Romantic Road, as a great getaway from Munich, or other Romantic Road town, on your over 40 solo travel.
+Learn how you can spend one day in Rothenburg ob der Tauber, on the Romantic Road, as a great getaway from Munich, or other Romantic Road town, on your solo travel over 50.

 Rothenburg ob der Tauber is one of the 16 charming towns along the Romantic Road located in scenic Bavaria, Germany.
 The road is only 305km long starting with Füssen on the southern end – my suggested home base for visiting the Neuschwanstein and Hohenshwangau Castles – and ending with Würzburg on the northern end.

 - Fullest 4 Days in Munich Solo Itinerary

 - Plan your Solo Visit to the Neuschwanstein & Hohenschwangau Castles

 - Germany Travel Guide